Pour lire ce document de travail en français, cliquer sur le drapeau français

 The idea is then that the United States found in the vocabulary of "Compliance", whose preservation of the American expression would be the proof of their "imperialism", and in its techniques, the means to reign over the world , by freeing themselves from respecting the borders which would should keep them in respect.

-Because Compliance Law, both financial, banking, embargo, fight against corruption, applies without the need to identify a traditional connecting factor in the situation to apply it the American rule, this effect is perceived as being the object of the legal Compliance mechanism: to rule the world.
+Because Compliance Law, both financial, banking, embargo, fight against corruption, applies without the need to identify a traditional connecting factor in the situation to apply it the American rule, this effect is perceived as being the very purpose of the legal Compliance mechanism: in fact, to rule the world.

 Consequently, all the other legal systems, for example European Law, should have to join forces, notably legal, to repel the assailant, and restore their "sovereignty".